-I am a poet from eastern North Carolina and the author of Witch, forthcoming from Alice James Books in April 2020.
+I am a poet from eastern North Carolina and the author of Witch (link), forthcoming from Alice James Books in April 2020.
 Wig Heavier Than A Boot (link), my collaboration with photographer David Johnson, is forthcoming from Kris Graves Projects in October 2019.
 Anchored by site-specific meditation and performance, my practice investigates spiritual, queer power, eco-consciousness, and questions of home.
 Since 2012, I have worked with a persona called Petal.
 I am the recipient of fellowships and residencies from the Fine Arts Work Center in Provincetown, the Peaked Hill Trust, Hemera Foundation, and Wormfarm Institute.
-Wig Heavier Than A Boot (2014-18), my collaboration with photographer David Johnson, has been exhibited in St. Louis, Kansas City, Central Texas, and featured at Humble Arts Foundation, Lenscratch, and Photo-emphasis.
-Our book is forthcoming from Kris Graves Projects in October 2019 (link).
 I have taught at Washington University in St. Louis and the Kansas City Art Institute, and I am also a certified yoga teacher.

 From 2013-16, I organized public programs at the Pulitzer Arts Foundation, emphasizing cross-disciplinary collaboration, artist-driven thinking, and community-directed action.
 Key projects included Ellipsis (Apr 15-Jul 2, 2016), featuring a focused presentation of video poetry and essay by Claudia Rankine and John Lucas, Thylias Moss, and John Bresland; How To Grieve and Dream at the Same Time (May 31-Jun 4, 2016), a residency with Bhanu Kapil; and Marfa Dialogues / St. Louis (Jul 30-Aug 3, 2014), a collaboration with Ballroom Marfa and The Public Concern Foundation that invited artists to present imaginative solutions to climate change issues in the Midwest.